commento/gong-python/README.md

 The main configuration is stored in `configuration.yaml`.
 In the main folder all the scripts developed to test the device fuctionality are present.
-The sub-folders contains Home Assistant integrations.
+The sub-folders contain Home Assistant integrations.